 It has been recently shown that the repetitive activation of an identified neuronal population with two-photon optogenetics imprints an artificial cortical ensemble that can be recalled later on by specific members of the ensemble (Carrillo-Reid et al., 2016).
-Since CRFs can be used to identify the most representative neurons from cortical ensembles we hypothesize that our approach could also be used for the identification of neurons with pattern completion capability from artificially imprinted cortical ensembles.
+Since CRFs can be used to identify the most representative neurons from cortical ensembles, we hypothesize that our approach could also be used for the identification of neurons with pattern completion capability from artificially imprinted cortical ensembles.

 Neurons with pattern completion capability represent highly connected neurons.
 The strength of the connection in CRFs models can be computed as the summation of edge potentials in all connecting edges for each node in the graph (Figure 5A).
 Thus we used the parameters from CRFs obtained from simultaneous two-photon imaging and two-photon optogenetic experiments with single cell resolution (Figure 5B) and defined high-ranked neurons as the ones with strong node strength and AUC values (Figure 5C).
 Indeed, single-cell two-photon optogenetic stimulation of high-ranked neurons was able to evoke pattern completion of imprinted ensembles, whereas low-ranked neurons were unable to recall imprinted ensembles (Figure 5D).
 These experiments demonstrated that neurons with pattern completion capability have stronger graph connectivity with other members of artificially imprinted cortical ensembles.
 Thus, CRFs could be used to target single neurons that play a key role in the computational properties of cortical microcircuits.